-Whether they’re assigned in the form of a chart, a wheel, or a jar… age appropriate chores play an important role among families.
-Not only do regular household jobs teach kids responsibility and prevent a sense of entitlement, they instill in children a vital sense of importance in the family.
+Whether they’re assigned in the form of a chart, a wheel, or a jar… age-appropriate chores play an important role among families.
+Not only do regular household jobs teach kids responsibility and prevent a sense of entitlement, but they also instill in children a vital sense of importance in the family.

 When kids are able to participate in the workings of a household in meaningful ways, they internalize a powerful message: “My contributions matter; I matter here.”
 This feeling of significance is a cornerstone of successful family relationships.

-The thing is, getting kids to do housework can be a challenge.
-They don’t exactly jump for joy at the prospect of folding socks or scrubbing the sink.
+The thing is, getting kids to do household tasks can be a challenge.
+They don’t exactly jump for joy at the prospect of vacuuming or doing laundry.
 A chore chart works great for some kids.

 1. Take Time to Teach